Kanye West Is Not Teaching A Class At The Art Institute Of Chicago, According To School

-Kanye West may want to teach a class at the Art Institute of Chicago but that does not mean that anything is in the works quite yet!
+Kanye West may want to teach a class at the Art Institute of Chicago, but that does not mean that anything is in the works quite yet!

 As fans of the rapper know, Kanye tweeted up a storm about his hometown of Chicago earlier this week, claiming that he would be teaching a class at the prestigious Art Institute of Chicago.

-“I will teach a course at the Art Institute of Chicago and the American Academy of Art,” West tweeted.
+“I will teach a course at the Art Institute of Chicago and the American Academy of Art,” West shared to Twitter.

 But once Bree Whit, the school’s public relations director, caught wind of the 41-year-old’s tweet, she set the record straight on the matter to the Chicago Tribune.